NCBI-Hackathons/HaploFHIR/README.md

 # HaploFHIR
 A Prototype to Detect Baseline Haploblocks from Popular SNP Chips and Port them to EMRs

-# Using p53 and K562 as an example to define toxic paths in graphs
+# Using p53 and K562 as examples to define toxic paths in graphs

+## It has become apparent that it doesnt make sense to load full haploblock complements into EMRs.
+Without context they are meaningless.
+What would be much more useful to port to FHIR are discrepacies between patient haploblocks and their population segment.
+Now we are preparing the data to look at differences between a CML cell line and a cohort of normals, as a proof of principle.

 ## Scroll down